RedHate/Hakai-MPC/README.md

 # Ultros 2021 Akai System Spoofing Data For MPC ONE, LIVE and X

+## The basis for the Hakai 2.9.0 (VERSION 2) force enabled firmware found on mpc-forums.com

 In order to have alternate software builds work on the MPC or to unlock features locked by baked in conditionals one needs only to spoof the identify of the device.